“The only rules are the ones dictated by the laws of physics. Everything else is a recommendation.” — Walter Isaacson/Elon Musk

 Wants

-For purposes of this model, we define Want as something that an individual might seek with as part of normal life, i.e., and ice cream cone.
+For purposes of this model, we define Want as something that an individual might seek as part of normal life, i.e., and ice cream cone.

 Needs